nightism/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to change one of the tags of a specific person in the list
+4. AddressBook requires user to type in a new tag
+5. User types in a new tag
+6. AddressBook change the tag of the person <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given input is of an invalid format for 1 to 3 times

+> 5a1.
+AddressBook requires the user to type in a new tag again Use case resumes at 4

+5b.
+The given input is of an invalid format for more than 3 times

+> 5b1.
+AddressBook shows a error message
+  Use case resumes 2

 ## Appendix C : Non Functional Requirements